Nisha318/Nisha318.github.io/_posts/2024-06-16-steel-mountain-THM-walkthrough.md

 ## Overview

-This walkthrough demonstrates how I exploited the **LazyAdmin** room on [TryHackMe](https://tryhackme.com/room/steelmountain").
+This walkthrough demonstrates how I exploited the **Steel Mountain** room on [TryHackMe](https://tryhackme.com/room/steelmountain).
 Each section includes detailed explanations of the enumeration, exploitation, and privilege escalation processes.

 ## Task 1 - Introduction